 Before I started planning our whirlwind tour of the city, I asked each kid “What do you want to do in New York?”
 They only had one request apiece: the teenager (book nerd) wants to go to the NY public library and the little one wants to see the Brooklyn Bridge.

 Um, okay…I was all, what about the Statue of Liberty or Empire State Building or dinosaur bones or Times Square?
-I got a bunch of “yea sure” and “whatever you want.”
+I got a bunch of “yeah sure” and “whatever you want.”
 It actually made my planning easier though, I just had to work in two for sure activities, and the rest of the itinerary is as long as we have time activities.
 I bought a street/subway map of the city so I could plot a course and get the most out of each day (2 full days + 1 evening and 1 morning).

 Finding a Place to Stay

 My first planning task and (biggest dilemma) was finding a place to stay.
 If any of you have ever priced hotels in Manhattan then you feel my pain.
 It proved to be a difficult endeavor to find a reasonable place, cost-wise, that didn’t have a mention of bed bugs in its Yelp reviews.
-Also, I had the extra consideration of finding a place that has parking.
+Also, I had the extra consideration of finding a place that had parking.

 Requiring a place to stow the car made the hotel shopping a million times more difficult.
-I researched rooms in various parts of the city, and there are definitely some really great places to stay.
+I researched rooms in various parts of the city, and there are definitely some really great places to be found.
 I especially liked some of the smaller hotels and spots like Hotel 91, but most of them did not offer any parking.
 They either suggested a nearby parking deck or the parking was so expensive it made the room rate out of our budget.

 I considered Staten Island for a minute or two.
 I looked at a couple of the common chain hotels, and they had decent prices with (as far as I could tell) free parking, but most of the travel articles do not recommend staying on Staten Island due to the excessive travel time to Manhattan activities.